rieckpil/progmot/content/post/proofread-one-year-course-release.md

 Don't get frustrated if something's not working immediately.

-You can't find the root cause for your not-so-optimal page speed?
+Can't find the root cause for your not-so-optimal page speed?
 Give your best and otherwise sleep a night over it.

 It has to be joy, not work :wink: